How Should I Care for AN Orphaned Cottontail Rabbit?

 The second is that there are so many factors, other than formula, that can lead to baby bunny death or failure to thrive.
 It is always easiest to blame formula constituents for limited success or attribute success to some “magical” ingredient.

-The third is that all replacement formulas, goat’s milk included, vary from batch to batch and none of them perform as well as real rabbit milk. (read here) All powdered infant animal formulas consist of natural raw ingredients, purchased from commodities brokers.
-There is a limit to how many tests a company can perform on the ingredients that go into their formulas and still make a profit.
+The third is that all replacement formulas, goat’s milk included, vary from batch to batch and none of them perform as well as real rabbit milk. (read here) All powdered and pre-diluted infant animal formulas consist of multiple batches of natural raw ingredients purchased from commodities brokers.
+There is a limit to how many batches of raw ingredients can be sent out for testing and the company still sell their products at a profit.
+These are all small companies with limitted resources.
+Wild cottontail rabbits feed their babies milk that is exceedingly rich.
+It is about four times as high in protein and fat as cow’s milk and is much richer than cow’s milk in many vitamins.

 Many people who successfully raise orphan baby cottontail rabbits in the United States use a formula made from a combination of powdered KMR (kitten milk replacement) and another product called Zoologic 30/55® (aka Multi Milk®).
 Generally, they are mixed 1 part KMR, 1½ parts Zoologic 30/55/Multi Milk and 2 parts of warm, previously boiled water.
 This gives a consistency that at about twice as thick as the mixing directions on the label.
 It must be fully dissolved and smooth – never lumpy or gritty, and it should not settle to the bottom.